ARS-83/xui-bot/README.md

-# XUI BOT
+ <h1>XUI BOT</h1>

-## A robot that helps the seller of xui services in person and users can receive their consumption and service
+ A robot that helps the seller of xui services in person and users can receive their consumption and service